BORN: October 3, 1949

 His personal life took a turn for the worse earlier in 2019 when he was rushed to the hospital for emergency heart surgery.
 While the procedure was a success as far as his heart was concerned, it also resulted in vocal cord damage.
 “While it is unclear if this damage is permanent,” his wife Kristen shared in a statement, “we are hopeful it is not.”

-Things have been mostly quiet from Buckingham’s camp this year, with one beautiful and moving appearance, his first public performance since the heart surgery: in May of this year, the guitarist took the stage to perform “Landslide” at his daughter Leelee’s high school graduation.
+Things were mostly quiet from Buckingham’s camp last year, with one beautiful and moving appearance, his first public performance since the heart surgery: in May 2019, the guitarist took the stage to perform “Landslide” at his daughter Leelee’s high school graduation.

 On Instagram, Kristen Buckingham posted video clips of the graduation performance, with a healthy-looking Buckingham plucking out that familiar “Landslide” melody in his singular finger-picking style.